cea-hpc/modules/doc/source/design/output-configuration.rst

   - Key is reported at the end of the output
   - No key section is reported if no element need to be described (no color, no symbol, no tag, etc)

+- Variant keys are not adapted for ``avail`` output

+  - Even if all possible values are reported instead of the only one set
+  - Users should be able to understand ``name=val1,val2,...`` corresponds to the ``name=value`` key entry
+  - Same applies to the shortcut variant key

 .. vim:set tabstop=2 shiftwidth=2 expandtab autoindent: